Welcome to the archive for news, events and other updates from 2023 in the life of the DEG.

 Please use the Birdtrack app to record birds.

-From Friday 28th April – Monday 1st May, Coventry itook part in City Nature Challenge, inviting everyone to share their wildlife sightings from windows, gardens, local parks, city streets - wherever you were in the country, all data collected contributed towards conservation and monitoring efforts both in your local area and on a national-scale.
+From Friday 28th April – Monday 1st May, Coventry took part in City Nature Challenge, inviting everyone to share their wildlife sightings from windows, gardens, local parks, city streets - wherever you were in the country, all data collected contributed towards conservation and monitoring efforts both in your local area and on a national-scale.

 You did not have to be an expert or even know the name of the species you’ve seen to take part!
 You cpould simply download the free iNaturalist app, take a photo of the nature you find, upload and share.
 The app helps you identify what you’ve found, and a community of wildlife experts will work together to confirm the exact species.